-Within these housing sectors, the sudden and substantial fall in new house building was a major factor in this decline, as shown in chart 8 below.
+Within these two housing sectors, the sudden and substantial fall in new house building was a major factor in this decline, as shown in chart 8 below.

 New housing output reached a recent peak in 2007 with volume nearly 60% higher than in 2002.
-The sharp drop in output in 2008 and again in 2009 has been followed by a recovery, but only back to the levels of 2008.
+The sharp drop in output in 2008 and again in 2009 has been followed by modest recovery in 2010 and 2011, but only back to the levels of 2008.

 RMI housing output has followed a less volatile, but generally downward development path.
-The peak in RMI activity occurred in 2004 and despite a shallow recovery in 2010, remains below the levels of 2004.
+The peak in RMI activity occurred in 2004 and despite a shallow recovery in 2010, output fell back once more in 2011 and remains below the levels of 2004.